phaustin/quantecon-example/book/docs/numba.md

 ## Compiling Functions

-As stated above, Numba\'s primary use is compiling functions to fast native machine code during runtime.
+As stated above, Numba's primary use is compiling functions to fast native machine code during runtime.

 (quad_map_eg)=

 ### An Example

-Let\'s consider a problem that is difficult to vectorize: generating the trajectory of a difference equation given an initial condition.
+Let's consider a problem that is difficult to vectorize: generating the trajectory of a difference equation given an initial condition.

 We will take the difference equation to be the quadratic map